 You need the courage and faith to stay in the challenges.
 When you are supporting yourself with encouraging thoughts everything becomes easier.
 This is the experiential exercise I am putting forth for you.
 Notice your thoughts and see where they bring you.
 Start the process of self-love by being gentle with yourself in the thoughts you have throughout the day.
 Lean in to your challenges with compassion for yourself.
 Meet your thoughts (regardless of what they are) without resistance AND amplify the ones that serve you.

 You are not responsible for your first thought.

-Because, this can be a reflexive human reaction to many circumstances.
+Because thoughts are a reflexive human reaction to many circumstances, be kind with yourself.
 But, you are responsible for your second thought, which is a conscious choice.
 Choose your thoughts wisely.
 They are creating the brain you have and therefore, the life that you lead.

 For more information on self-care techniques: Click here.